Why Kovera is the runtime firewall for AI agents

 What “standard” means in 2026

-A serious agentic governance standard must assume compromise: poisoned skills, deceptive MCP servers, and creative shell escapes are features of the ecosystem, not edge cases.
+A serious agent governance standard must assume compromise: poisoned skills, deceptive tool servers, and creative shell escapes are features of the ecosystem, not edge cases.
 Kovera treats every high-impact path as a privileged API call—because that is what it is—and verifies it continuously, the same way zero-trust replaced “inside the firewall” for cloud workloads.

 dh_sha256:a3f9e1c2b804d57f3a91e6c4d2b30e7a1f58c9d6e2a04b73f1c8d5e9a2b30c74

-Written to the Vanguard Merkle Ledger at the moment of human approval.
+Written to the Kovera Ledger at the moment of human approval.
 Tamper-evident.
 Permanent.